 Vlogger is the most obvious entry on our list, so we thought we’d start off with this classic!
 Since the dawn of YouTube, vloggers have brought us their daily or weekly video logs on any topics from politics and current events to entertainment, music, sports, and specialized topics like technologies, conspiracy theories, or industry insights.
 Vlogging is the easiest way to get started in the world of independent filmmaking!

 Social Media Influencers are found on every platform these days, many started as vloggers and gained their fame that way.
 Whether it’s TikTok, Instagram or Facebook, video content helps to drive viewership and follower base, boosting your popularity and your clout as an influencer!

 Event filmmaking is one of the easiest ways to break out into the professional videography industry!
-Whether its weddings, birthdays, charity events, or corporate parties, clients will pay good money to ensure that their event is memorialised in a professional and well-edited video.
+Whether it’s weddings, birthdays, charity events or corporate parties, clients will pay good money to ensure that their event is memorialized in a professional and well-edited video.

 Extreme videography is a branch of filmmaking that encompasses intense events like extreme sports or exploration expeditions.
 The emergence of drones, for example, has led to drone videography for both aerial filming and filming in difficult terrains or keeping up with fast-paced activities like rock climbing or parasailing.